jet/equinox/README.md

 ## You say I can use volatile memory for integration tests, could this also be used for learning how to get started building event sourcing programs with equinox?

 The `MemoryStore` backend is intended to implement the complete semantics of a durable store (aside from caching).
 The main benefit of using it is that any tests using it have zero environment dependencies.
 In some cases this can be very useful for demo apps or generators (rather than assuming a specific store at a specific endpoint and/or credentials, there is something to point at which does not require configuration or assumptions.).
-The single problem of course is that it's all in-process; the minute you stop the host, your TODO list has been forgotten.
+The single problem of course is that it's all in-process; the minute you stop the host, the items on your list will of course disappear.
 In general, EventStore is a very attractive option for prototyping; the open source edition is trivial to install and has a nice UI that lets you navigate events being produced etc.

 ### OK, so it supports CosmosDB, EventStoreDB and might even support more in the future.
 I really don't intend to shift datastores.
 Period.
 Why would I take on this complexity only to get the lowest common denominator ?